Share this post:

 #3 Visit the windmills in the Cyclades

 The stunning islands of the Cyclades are famous, among others, for their traditional windmills.
 The Cycladic windmills, found on beautiful hills with all-encompassing sea vies, are whitewashed round buildings that were used for wheat milling in the past.
 Some of these windmills have been restored today.
-Very popular are the windmills.
+Very popular are the windmills of Mykonos.

 #4 Explore the Sanctuary of Delphi